 Council encourages residents to talk to their neighbours, where possible, about the problem and to seek a mutually suitable solution.
 Please note that Council is unable to release property contact details.

-What can Council do?
+What Council can do

 If you contact Council, the following steps will generally be taken: